NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 1. Aside: Condition Code register

    Since condition codes are all written by integer operations in execute stage, they are used by conditional moves in execute stage and  conditional jumps in execute stage, therefore, condition codes have been definitely generated when the following instructions use them.
 There will be no hazards.

+##### 4.5.6 Avoiding Data Hazards by Stalling

+1. In Figure 4.48, the angled arrows means that bubbles replaces the stages following the "Decode Stage", therefore, the stalled "Decode Stage" doesn't continue and just repeat.
+2. Note that "bubble" doesn't hold the stages of all instructions, but only the instructions after it.

 ##### 4.5.7 Avoiding Data Hazards by Forwarding